jaredly/django-restive/README.rst

 Django RESTive
 ==============

-``restive`` is a library for enabling easy setup of a REST-like service in django, and provides code for both client and server-side setup.
+``restive`` is a library for enabling easy setup of a RESTful service in django, and provides code for both client and server-side setup.

-In keeping with DRY, ``restive`` gets all of the boiler-plate out of the way, allowing the intuitive creating rich ajax experience.
+In keeping with DRY, ``restive`` gets all of the boiler-plate out of the way, allowing the intuitive creation of a rich ajax experience.

 Some important points: